 Blown away by what I had just read, I immediately replied to Mr. Kasica that yes, we were indeed interested in this exclusive story.
-I then sent a text message to Hesch, who, up until late last night I considered a friend, asking him to give me a quick call at his earliest convenience, which he did.
+I then sent a text message to Hesch, who, up until late last night I maintained an amicable relationship with, asking him to give me a quick call at his earliest convenience, which he did.
 Hesch, who spoke to me twice last Tuesday for a total of 32 minutes, would not go on the record with me regarding anything we had discussed over the phone.

 After getting off the phone with Hesch, I wrote Kasica again telling him that I had just gotten off the phone with Hesch.
 I offered Kasica the assignment for competitor.com, letting him know that “length is flexible (go as long as you need to go with it based on your conversation with Christian), for which we can reimburse you [X amount of $$].
 I’d like to publish this as soon as possible, so let me know how much time you might need to turn it around.”